greenyouse/chenex/README.md

 ## Feature Expressions

-If you're used to cljx, then feature expressions will have a slightly new syntax:
+If you're used to cljx, then chenex feature expressions will have a slightly new syntax:

 ```clj
 (chenex/in! [:clj]  (+ 1 1))